JayaGanesh112002/From_Clicks_to_Deliveries/README.md

 <b>[All data used here are random and simulated using the Python file click_producer.py]</b><br><br>

 <strong>Workflow : </strong><br><br>
->> The Clickstream data is collected in realtime using AWS Kinesis and sent to a Lambda function to process and store the data in DynamoDB
+>> The Clickstream data is collected in realtime using AWS Kinesis and sent to a Lambda function to process and store the data in DynamoDB<br>
 >> The Truck IOT data is collected once every 1 minute, posted to an API which triggers a Lambda function and stores the data in DynamoDB<br><br>

 > [!CAUTION]